 In each of 2014, 2015, and 2016, the Hawaii legislature considered legislation that would have repealed the dividends paid deduction (DPD) for REITs.
 The 2014 legislative proposal, H.B.
 1726 passed the House of Representatives on March 4, 2014 but was deferred by the Senate Ways & Means Committee.

 A number of bills were introduced in the Hawaii legislature in 2015: H.B.
 82, and its Senate companions, S.B.
 118, S.B.
 713, and S.B.
 1223, all of which would have eliminated the DPD.
 Following a number of committee hearings, on April 30, 2015, the legislature passed a revised version of S. 118.
 NAREIT testified in opposition to the proposal, S.B.
 118, at a hearing of the Hawaii Senate Committee on Ways and Means in February 2015.
-Eliminating the DPD would be contrary to the federal income tax rules applying to widely held REITs in every state with an income-based tax system like Hawaii except for New Hampshire.
+Eliminating the DPD would be contrary to the federal income tax rules applying to widely held REITs in every state but one with an income-based tax system like Hawaii except for New Hampshire.

 A revised version of S.B.
 118 became law on July 15, 2015 without the Governor’s signature.
 The enacted bill authorized funding for the Hawaii Department of Business, Economic Development & Tourism (DBEDT) to work with the Hawaii Department of Taxation to “study the impact of real estate investment trusts in Hawaii and the possible effect of repealing the dividends paid deduction for real estate investment trusts.”